cgmb/euler/README.md

 of volume, mass and momentum are not inherent properties of the simulation.
 * This implementation uses marker particles to track the fluid.
 They are rather noisy in comparison to level set methods and they tend to cluster.
-* Bridson recommends using RK2 integration for advection, but this simulation only uses RK1 integration.
-That necessitates smaller timesteps.
+* Bridson recommends using RK2 integration for advection but this simulation only uses RK1 integration, which necessitates smaller timesteps.
 * No preconditioning is done for the conjugate-gradient pressure solve, so the iteration limit is hit quite regularly.